 Under the natural latex umbrella are two types of highly durable, natural latex: Talalay and Dunlop.
 Dunlop latex, generally considered the firmer and more affordable of the two types of latex foam, is created with a simplified production process.
 Talalay latex comes in a variety of firmness levels and has a decidedly more contouring feel, an attribute that also helps decrease motion transfer between sleep partners.
 Talalay manufacturers ILD test every core in nine locations, accounting for its consistency.
 The process also involves a five-step washing cycle, making it one of the most hypoallergenic foams on the market and safe, even for those with latex allergies.

 A recent but important trend among mattress manufacturers is to combine latex with an innerspring, often using individually encased coils.
 Referred to as a hybrid mattress, this combination of materials adds deep compression support to any bed but effectively lowers the cost of an all latex version.
-To get a side by side comparison of a latex hybrid mattress and an all latex mattress, click here.

 4. Latex foam provides distinct comfort options for different sleep styles.